 Lehua Island Ecosystem Restoration Project

-- Update 9-12-17, 1pm: The first bait application of three was completed on 8/23.
+- The first bait application of three was completed on 8/23.
 The second application was completed on 8/30.
-The third and final application on 9/12 has been completed.
-Post-application monitoring of Lehua Island will continue for several weeks.
-Further monitoring will occur or a regular basis to determine success of the eradication and environmental response.
+The third and final application was completed on 9/12.

 - New Answers to Updated Frequently Asked Questions (FAQ): There have been a number of questions that have surfaced since we we first published a FAQ on this site.
 You can now read our Updated Lehua FAQ, a Community Update FAQ, and the Community Meeting FAQ which answers questions raised at the July 25th public information meeting.
 These three FAQs should answer many of the questions you may have about the Lehua Restoration project.